Mathematics

 MATH 116 Calculus II 4 Credit Hours

 This course continues the study of Calculus from Math 115, including applications and techniques of integration, improper integrals, parametric equations, polar coordinates, and sequences and series, including Taylor series.
+A minimum grade of C- is required in the prerequisite.
 Students cannot receive credit for both MATH 114 and MATH 116.
-(F, S, W).
+(F, W, S).

 MATH 131 Conceptual Mathematics 4 Credit Hours